benmalartre/Toonix/README.md

 ________________________________________________

-	Toonix : A Set of Custom ICE Nodes used for Silhouette/Edges Detection
+	Toonix : A Set of Softimage ICE Nodes used for Silhouette/Edges Detection
 	and Non-PhotoRealistic Rendering
 	inside of Softimage|XSI